Solid rocket booster

 A solid rocket booster (SRB) is a solid propellant motor used to provide thrust in spacecraft launches from initial launch through the first ascent.
-Many launch vehicles, including the Atlas V, SLS and Space Shuttle, have used SRBs to give launch vehicles much of the thrust required to place the vehicle into orbit.
+Many launch vehicles, including the Atlas V, Space Launch System (SLS) and Space Shuttle, have used SRBs to give launch vehicles much of the thrust required to place the vehicle into orbit.

-The Space Shuttle used two Space Shuttle SRBs, which were the largest solid propellant motors ever built until the Space Launch System and the first designed for recovery and reuse.
+The Space Shuttle used two Space Shuttle SRBs, which were the largest solid propellant motors ever built until the SLS and the first designed for recovery and reuse.
 The propellant for each solid rocket motor on the Space Shuttle weighed approximately 500,000 kilograms.